-This is done to prevent “damp off,” and if vermiculite were used only for this purpose, it could be termed a marvelous product.
+This is done to prevent “damp off,” If vermiculite were used only for this purpose, it could be termed a marvelous product.

-After the seed is sown, place a pane of glass covered by paper on top until the seeds sprout.
+After the seed is sown, place a pane of glass covered with paper on top until the seeds sprout.

 Some of the Opuntias (prickly pear cactus) come up in three days.

 Care of Seedlings